REFLECTIONS

 Reflections: Beyond the Facade

-In my Reflections series, I transform upcycled hard drive platters and motherboards into wall sculptures that explore the intricate relationship between our inner and outer selves.
+IIn the Reflections series, I use upcycled hard drive platters and motherboards to explore the space between our inner and outer selves.

 A Living Surface